lmk1988/Collator/README.md

 1. The collators do not timeout.
 Hence if you forget to use the node, it will be stuck.
 Timeout was not added as most async process/task should already have their own timeout feature implemented, it does not make sense to add another timeout on top of those.
+2. CallbackCollator does not collate results in sequence with the nodes created.